Pavlov's House: Cultural references

+In December of 2022, 80 years after the event, Osprey Games released a board game titled Undaunted Stalingrad.
+The game has been highly praised and largely focuses on Pavlov's House and the surrounding areas.

+Pavlov's house is featured as one of the strongpoints on the Stalingrad game map, in the multiplayer video game Hell Let Loose.

 Recent reporting

 A Russian TV documentary in 2009, Legendary Redoubt, (Легендарный редут) on the Russian Channel One reported on Pavlov's House.

 The last member of Pavlov's group, Kamoljon Turgunov from Turakurgan District, Namangan Region, Uzbekistan died on 16 March 2015, aged 93.

 After the war Pavlov communicated little with his ex-comrades, with many of them bewildered by his fame and in disagreement with the story that had been built around Pavlov.
 In 1985 a memorial was erected, listing the names of the garrison.